Shulamit Bat-Dori: Early life and education

 Shulamit Gutgeld was born to an assimilated Jewish family in Warsaw.
 Her father, Joseph Gutgeld, had been raised in a wealthy Haredi home and was married at the age of 16.
 After having two children, at the age of 21, he gave up Orthodox Judaism, deserted his wife and children, and moved to Warsaw without any means of support.
 In 1899, he married Helene, an assimilated Jew herself from a financially comfortable family.
 The couple had two children, Mordechai (born 1900) and Shulamit.
 Joseph committed suicide in 1922.
 Helene eventually moved to Israel and died in 1958.

 Shulamit was exposed at an early age to classical music, theatre, and dance, and received private tutoring in German and French.
 After graduating from a gymnasium, she entered the University of Warsaw at the age of 16, studying philosophy and psychology.

-Her brother, who became known as Mordechai Bentov, who studied law at the University of Warsaw, was the leader of the Warsaw branch of the Socialist-Zionist Hashomer Hatzair movement.
+Her brother, who became known as Mordechai Bentov, who studied law at the University of Warsaw, was the leader of the Warsaw branch of Hashomer Hatzair.
 He encouraged Shulamit to join the organization, and she began producing plays together with younger members.
 In 1920, Mordechai made aliyah to Mandatory Palestine, and Shulamit followed in 1923.
 They both became members of Kibbutz Mishmar HaEmek, a Hashomer Hatzair settlement.
 Mordechai embarked on a political career, being one of the signatories of the declaration of independence in 1948 and a Member of Knesset.

 Shulamit initially worked in house painting and drove a tractor in Afula.
 For the 1 May celebration of International Workers' Day, kibbutz members asked her to stage a play.
 She wrote the script for Bread in three hours.
 Forty of the eighty members of the kibbutz were involved in the production, which was attended by visiting American novelist Waldo Frank.

 Together with Ya'akov Hazan, whom she had first met in Warsaw, Shulamit returned to Poland as an emissary for Hashomer Hatzair and worked as a counselor for older girls in the movement's branches.